Optimal Kinematic Synthesis and Prototype Development of Knee Exoskeleton

-Bianchi et al. \cite{bianchi2018design} used LMA to optimize link lengths for a hand exoskeleton, minimizing torque during rehabilitation.
-Amirpour et al. \cite{amirpour2019design} applied LMA to optimize link lengths for a hand exoskeleton in haptic applications, focusing on minimizing workspace dexterity differences and force angle deviations.
-Malizia et al. \cite{malizia2020passive} used NMSM to find optimal spring locations, lengths, and angles for a leg exoskeleton, reducing torque error.
-Qin et al. \cite{qin2019design} employed GAM to optimize link lengths for finger joints, minimizing misalignments in a hand exoskeleton for rehabilitation.

-Researcher are still working on the Optimization of mechanical design of exoskeleton and as per author’s knowledge and given literature review, no work has been found where a knee joint exoskeleton has been optimized using interior point technique.
-As per author’s best knowledge, the mechanical design optimization of Knee joint exoskeleton area has been less explored.
-In this paper author used Interior-Point Methods Optimization technique to mechanical model the Linear Actuator based Knee joint exoskeleton for maximum range of motion during Sit to Stand (STS) motion which is discussed further in optimization section.
-Thus, the present work proposes the optimization of existing knee exoskeleton that is specifically design to aid in the stand-to-sit (STS) motions.
-It consists of kinematic modelling of the existing four bar closed loop mechanism based exoskeleton.
-The mathematical formulation of design has been performed to get the required objective function.
-The interior-point optimization technique used to get the dimensions of the exoskeleton for maximum range of rotation.
-Furthermore, the geometrical simulation has been performed for optimized exoskeleton.

-The paper is structured as follows: Section 2 describe the architecture of existing exoskeleton and further its kinematic modelling and optimization.
-Section 3 discusses the experimental results for validating the STS motion.
-Finally, Section 4 presents the conclusions and the future scope of work.
+Researcher are still working on the optimization of mechanical design of exoskeleton and as per author’s knowledge and given literature review, no work has been found where a knee joint exoskeleton has been optimized using interior point technique.
+In this paper, authors have developed an optimization algorithm based on Interior Point Method optimization technique and performed feasibility check using graphical simulation to mechanical model the Linear Actuator based Knee joint exoskeleton for maximum range of motion during Sit to Stand (STS) motion.
+Figure \ref{exo_cad} shows the knee exoskeleton inspired by Jain et al. \cite{jain2022linear} and Kim et al. \cite{kim2014design}.
+The proposed design is based on a planar four-bar mechanism actuated by a linear DC motor.
+It consist of universal design that allows it to be worn by anyone, irrespective of their leg length.
+The exoskeleton's fifth joint is positioned at the wearer's knee joint, while the shank length can be adjusted to fit the wearer's calf length.
+The paper is structured as follows: Section 2 describe the architecture of existing exoskeleton and its kinematic modelling.
+Section 3 and 4 discusses the formulation of objective functions and optimization results for the STS motion.
+Section 5 and 6 contains the graphical simulation of optimized exoskeleton and gait analysis.
+Finally, Section 7 and 8 presents the validation of the optimal result by prototype development and conclusion.